DaTanUmanitoba/VAE4Drug/README.md

 Install packages listed in ./requirements.txt

 ## How to run:
-For each of the dataset, the analysis pipeline is summed into a '.sh' file.
-For example the 'jnk3.sh' is for the dataset 'JNK3'

-Description of the scripts: (see the example in "jnk3.sh" and help information for each script)

-Suppose you have your training data in the folder "./data/" (example: ./data/gsk3/training.csv)
+Suppose you have downloaded your training data in the folder "./data/" (example: ./data/gsk3/training.csv)

 ### Step 1:
 train a randomforest classifier based on Morgan fingerprints of the molecules as the oracle predictor for the gsk3 and jnk3 dataset,